 6. Get Your Hearing Tested

-While prevention should be a big part of your hearing health resolutions, you might not even realize you already have some form of hearing loss.
-Make one of your new year resolutions to schedule a hearing test appointment.
-Just like getting your eyes tested and keeping your general physical check-up, having your hearing tested should be part of your ongoing health wellness plan.
+Have you been putting off getting your hearing tested?
+Just like getting a regular physical check-up or an eye exam, having your hearing tested should be part of your ongoing health wellness plan.
 Once your hearing is lost, it is gone for good.
-By keeping up with hearing tests, you and your audiologist can best understand your current hearing health and take steps to keep the hearing you still have.
+By keeping up with hearing tests, you can best understand your current hearing health and take steps to keep the hearing you still have.
 Catching these issues early is crucial.